 The Cedars Cancer Foundation, through its board of directors, has agreed to support the MUHC's BCFL fundraising campaign.
 The Cedars has therefore agreed to raise, subject to its General fund and BCFL fund's availability a total amount of \$22.9 million.
-The Cedars Cancer Foundation has already contributed \$13 million of its promised \$22.9 million commitment to the BCFL campaign, including a disbursement of \$1.69 million during 2019 [\$1.69 million in 2018], and the outstanding amount of \$9.9 million is expected to be paid out over the next five years until 2024.
+The Cedars Cancer Foundation has already contributed \$13 million of its promised \$22.9 million commitment to the BCFL campaign.
+Due to COVID-19, no disbursement has been made in fiscal 2020 [\$1.69 million in 2019].
+While the outstanding amount of \$9.9 million is expected to be paid out over the next five years until the end of 2025, the parties agreed to be flexible about the timing of future disbursements given the COVID-19 adverse effects on the Organization's fundraising activities and the next disbursement which was originally due in March 2020 is no longer expected before March 2021 at the earliest.